galacticcouncil/xcm-workshop/channels.md

 To check HRMP configuration -> Relay -> Chain state -> configuration -> activeConfig.

-There are few parameters releated to hrmp which you need to know when opnmeing a channel = max capacity, max size and deposit.
+There are few parameters related to hrmp which you need to know when opnmeing a channel = max capacity, max size and deposit.

 Deposit is needed for opening a channel as well as accepting an open channel request.